matthewfee/matthewfee/README.md

 ### 🐛 How to reach me ...

 I'm on [LinkedIn](https://www.linkedin.com/in/matthew-fee-733160140/).
-I also  blog about role-playing games on my [RPG site](https://eviltables.dev/).
+I also  blog about tabletop role-playing games on my [RPG site](https://eviltables.dev/).

 <!--**matthewfee.matthewfee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.